 Houston deserves to be recognized as one of America’s finest cities but unfortunately just like the college landscape, the prominence of your program (city) is heavily based upon the success of your athletic teams.
 Winning is an integral part of growing Houston’s brand but alone it achieves very little.
 Johnny Manziel brings with him a larger than life persona and mental grit that would advance this city’s cause further than any other prospect in this 2014 NFL draft and because of this, it would be a mistake to pass on him with the number one overall pick.
 Let him do for Houston, what he was able to do for Texas A&M.

 I look forward to the day when Houstonians no longer defend themselves, but instead head over to Reliant to watch opposing teams TRY to defend against Johnny.

-Topics: Johnny Manziel
+Tags: Johnny Manziel